 Sometimes we invite senior members of Bristol City Council, Avon and Somerset Police, and the Bristol, North Somerset, and South Gloucestershire Clinical Commissioning Group (health) to our meetings to find out what they are doing to help children and young people in Bristol.
 We attend Keeping Children Safe meetings, Executive meetings, and go to events to talk about our projects and influence how children are kept safe in Bristol.

 We always need new members on the board.
-If you are interested, please contact: kbsp.shadow@bristol.gov.uk
+If you are interested, please contact: kbsp.shadow@bristol.gov.uk or complete this form

 The 2022 report can be found here.